 However you choose to design and implement governance in your organization, remember that you’ll be most successful if you think about it before deploying new apps like Microsoft Teams.

 Get the visibility you need to keep apps like Microsoft Teams on track.
-ShareGate Apricot monitors your tenant and automatically highlights ways to make it healthier based on the policies you’ve set.
+ShareGate monitors your tenant and automatically highlights ways to make it healthier based on the policies you’ve set.